mendzmartin/FEMTISE.jl/paper/paper.md

 ---
-title: 'TimeIndependentSchrodingerEquation: Julia package to resolve Time-Independent Schrödinger equation by (F)init (E)lement (M)ethod.
+title: 'FEMTISE: Julia package to resolve Time-Independent Schrödinger equation by (F)init (E)lement (M)ethod.
 This is an implementation of Gridap package for unidimensional and bidimensional grids.'
 tags:
   - Julia
   - Physics